bigladder/erin/README.md

 >
 > -- Mike Acton, Data Oriented Design and C++, CppCon 2014

+Linus Torvalds, the creator of Linux and Git, said this once in a mailing list post:

+> I'm a huge proponent of designing your code around the data, rather than the other way around.
+>
+> -- Linux Torvalds

+This is, in essence, what we're trying to do in ERIN.

 ## Developer Notes

 This section is for developers of the code.